Brand Identity Development for Faiczak Food Fitness

 Moving Toward Design with Ideation

-This comment sparked a new round of experimentation around movement, upward energy, and progress.
-It was a reminder that even small adjustments can shift the tone of a logo and make it more aligned with the brand’s values.
-By staying open to feedback and iterating with intent, I was able to push the concept into a more confident and meaningful final direction.
+This small suggestion prompted a new round of exploration focused on upward energy and progress.
+It reinforced how subtle adjustments can shift tone and make the mark feel more aligned with the brand’s values.
+By iterating with intention and staying open to feedback, I refined the concept into a direction that felt distinct, flexible, and true to Faiczak’s mission.

 Early Logo Concepts